Age verification

 Most swelling will be gone by about 6 weeks post-surgery.
 More subtle changes can continue to occur for several months and up to one year after surgery.
 Everyone is unique and as such this is a guide only.

-A second breast reduction is possible.
+A second reduction mammaplasty (breast reduction surgery) is possible.
 This is often chosen by women who have had an initial breast reduction earlier in their life.
 The same benefits and risks apply to the second reduction.
 For a full list of risks associated with breast reduction surgery, visit the risks section on this service page.

 Gentle walking is advised and recommended during the first 2 weeks.
 An increase in activity is encouraged between 2-6 weeks, limiting this increase based on how your body feels and responds.
 From 6 weeks you can be mostly unrestricted, but it may not be until 12 weeks post-surgery that you feel you are back to pre-surgery fitness.

-A breast reduction aims to reduce the volume or size of the breast by removing skin and breast tissue.
+A reduction mammaplasty (breast reduction surgery) aims to reduce the volume or size of the breast by removing skin and breast tissue.
 With removal of skin and reducing the weight of the breast, the breast will sit higher on the chest and also closer to the chest.

-Will I experience much pain and movement restriction post-op?
+Will I experience much pain and movement restriction after surgery?

 Pain following top surgery will vary depending on the extent of surgery.
 Pain immediately after surgery may be reduced by the use of local anaesthetic at the surgical site given during the surgery.
 The pain will also be managed with tablets or injections as required.
 Physical measures such as the dressings and supportive garments as well as limited movement and possibly ice packs will all help minimise any pain.
 Pain is usually well tolerated within a few days after surgery with all these measures.
 If your pain is increasing following surgery this is usually a sign that you may need a review to ensure your recovery is proceeding as expected.